 Huib is a member of TestNet, AST and ISST, a black-belt in the Miagi-Do School of software testing and co-author of a book about the future of software testing.
 He maintains a blog on magnifiant.com and tweets as @huibschoots.
 Besides testing he loves to play trombone, read, travel, take photos, brew beer, scuba dive and play golf.
 He also enjoys puzzles, video games and strategic board games.

 Huib Schoots: The series of articles was actually launched by DEWT, a group of context-driven testers that I am part of.
 We wrote them to share personal stories why we think context-driven testing is important to us.
 In 2010 me and six other Dutch testers founded DEWT (Dutch Exploratory Workshop on Testing) at my kitchen table.
 A few weeks earlier James Bach challenged German and Dutch testers in a blogpost to become more active in the context-driven community.
-We accepted his challenge and we founded DEWT to get together with like-minded testers, explore our profession, get inspired, have geeky conversations about our craft software testing and learn.
+We accepted his challenge and we founded DEWT to get together with like-minded testers, explore web app testing and our profession in general, get inspired, have geeky conversations about our craft software testing and learn.
 We started organizing peer conferences and meet-ups to learn more about context-driven testing.

 Context-driven testers believe that testing is a challenging intellectual process that needs a lot of practice.
 There is no standard or recipe for testing since the value of any practice depends on its context.
 A huge part of the context is me.
 A lot depends upon what I do and how I do it.
 I learned that it was perfectly okay to do stuff my way.
 Context-driven testing in general and Rapid Software Testing specifically made my testing more personal by teaching me loads of new stuff and it encouraged me to develop my own style.
 I stopped using templates and standards and started to develop my own ways of testing.
 Heuristics now help me do my testing.
 My testing is all about personal skill development: learning and practicing!